top of page

 Capillary Bleeding -Slow bleeding and is controllable

-Best method of managing bleeding is to apply a dressing and direct pressure
+The best method of managing bleeding is to apply a dressing and direct pressure.

 DETERMINING IF A PATIENT IS BREATHING

-LOOK – Place the ear close to the patient’s mouth, turn your face to chest with your ear next to mouth and look to see chest rising and falling.
+LOOK – Place your ear close to the patient’s mouth, turn your face to their chest with your ear next to their mouth and look to see if the chest is rising and falling.

 LISTEN – Listen, with the ear that is close to the mouth, for signs of breathing

 FEEL – Feel for breath on the ear.
-You can also place you hand on the patient’s chest
+You can also place your hand on the patient’s chest.

 ALSO USED NOW FOR A CIRCULATION CHECK instead of looking for a pulse